Business Immigration

 Separately, the Estonian Government has set the annual immigration quota for 2026 at 1,292 slots.
 This cap applies to third-country nationals seeking residence permits for work or business purposes under the Aliens Act (official text available on riigiteataja.ee).

 The quota does not apply to the Digital Nomad Visa, which functions as a long-stay visa rather than a standard residence permit for local employment.
-This distinction is critical for HR planning: Digital Nomad Visa applications can proceed without competing for the limited quota pool, while traditional work-based residence permits remain quota-constrained (with limited exemptions for certain high-skill ICT roles or top specialists).
+Digital Nomad Visa applications can proceed without competing for the limited quota pool, while traditional work-based residence permits remain quota-constrained (with limited exemptions for certain high-skill ICT roles or top specialists).

 Frequently Asked Questions (FAQ)